shoshievass/reopenmappingproject/README.md

 #### 1_config.R
 Users need to make changes here for the specific run.
-This script includes some hardcodes for policies, locations, etc. It also arranges SEIR disease parameters.
+This script includes some hardcodes for policies, locations, etc. It also loads SEIR disease parameters.

 It includes the following key sections: